 Leveraging his experience directing major innovation initiatives with global brands including Humana Insurance, Procter & Gamble and Johnson & Johnson, Michael consults with a diverse mix of companies in the creation and commercialization of internal innovation practices and teams.
 In his private practice, Michael also consults with leading retailers, CPG and service brands in the development of market entry strategies, brand positioning, consumer segmentation, and product launches and the facilitation of executive team workshops and strategic planning sessions for the infusion of innovation into day-to-day operations.

-Rebecca Walker Naylor
+Rebecca Walker Reczek

-Learn More about Rebecca Walker Naylor
+Learn More about Rebecca Walker Reczek

 University of Texas at Austin

-Naylor's research focuses on the area of consumer behavior, including consumer intuitions, consumer responses to ethical products, food and health decision making, and consumer disposal practices.
+Reczek's research focuses on the area of consumer behavior, including consumer intuitions, consumer responses to ethical products, food and health decision making, and consumer disposal practices.
 She is exploring perceptions of taste based on a products’ nutritional content as well as the consumer expectations of the effectiveness of “green” products.
-Naylor's research on inference making and other topics has appeared in top marketing journals including the Journal of Marketing Research, the Journal of Marketing, and the Journal of Consumer Psychology.
+Reczek's research on inference making and other topics has appeared in top marketing journals including the Journal of Marketing Research, the Journal of Marketing, and the Journal of Consumer Psychology.

-Getting to know Professor Naylor
+Getting to know Professor Reczek

 What books are you reading right now?